Rafioo/Rafioo/README.md

 I'm a full-stack engineer with **8+ years** building production web, mobile, and blockchain systems — and for the **last 2 years** I've specialized in **AI engineering**: multi-agent orchestration, RAG pipelines, prompt engineering, and memory-optimized LLM applications.

-I work at [**Lasting Dynamics**](https://www.lastingdynamics.com/), a product studio delivering solutions to international clients, where I've grown from Mid-Level to Senior to **Team Leader** to **AI Engineer**.
+I worked at Lasting Dynamics, a product studio delivering solutions to international clients, where I've grown from Mid-Level to Senior to **Team Leader** to **AI Engineer**.
 I lead both frontend and backend tracks and mentor junior developers.
 I care about systems that don't just *look* good but *think* — bridging polished interfaces with reasoning-capable backends.

 > This is my **personal** account.
 My professional / client work lives at **[@rdg-rafio](https://github.com/rdg-rafio)**.